Build vs Buy: When to Use No-Code Tools for Your MVP

 - No budget, no technical skills: No-code is your only realistic option

-- Some budget, no technical skills: Consider low-code or hiring a developer for critical pieces
+- Some budget, no technical skills: Consider low-code or hiring a developer

 - Good budget, have developers: Custom code with third-party services